For the past year, I’ve been working on a SaaS product with Andrew Fiebert. He’s the CTO and I’m the CMO.

 - Go on a Podcast Roadshow

-All of those things failed miserably.
+All of those failed miserably.
 What does “Build The Greatest Product Sales Page of All Time” even mean?

 Great question; it means nothing.